-Your health education specialist certification (or CHES) is nationally recognized as a measure of your ability to meet and excel the guidelines and standards of the health care industry.
-This gives you a great advantage in the job market, as employers are seeking ways to distinguish candidates who are qualified and experienced.
+Your health education specialist certification (or CHES®) is nationally recognized as a measure of your ability to meet and excel the guidelines and standards of the health education industry.
+This gives you a great advantage in the job market, as employers are seeking ways to distinguish candidates who are qualified through academic background and competency-based examination.
 Here are a few ways to market your certification in a job interview.

 1. Showcase Your Title

-Letting people know you are a certified health care professional is one of the best ways to promote yourself in the job market.
-There are a few different ways to highlight your CHES or MCHES certification.
+Letting people know you are a certified health education professional is one of the best ways to promote yourself in the job market.
+There are a few different ways to highlight your CHES® or MCHES® certification.
 Here are a few examples:

 - In Email Signatures

 Highlighting your value to the company shows that you not only recognize your worth as a professional but that you are also able to bring something to the table that other candidates may not.
 Keep in mind that a job is able to provide you with many benefits, but employees, especially those with additional certifications, can also provide their employers with benefits.
 Certification also ensures that you are actively participating in continuing education opportunities on a regular basis.
 This is a great bargaining tool in any job interview.

 When applying for a particular position, determine what extra value your certification could bring to that organization and be prepared to discuss it.
 For example, a future employer will be able to market themselves as a provider employing certified professionals, or they may wish to include the logo of NCHEC on their website to increase their value and trustworthiness among patients and consumers.

 Giving a potential employer background on your education and training can help you stand out from the crowd.
 Highlight all of the preparation you went through to obtain your certification.
 For example, rather than simply providing the name of the school, program, or certification you received, go into detail about what you had to achieve or accomplish in order to do so.
 Employers are interested in hearing more about what your training and certification looks like in real life rather than just on paper.
 Be sure to discuss topics such as: